-Mr. Broaddrick, 37, was employed from 1997 to 2000 with Amoco Production Company, performing lease revenue accounting and state production tax regulatory reporting functions.
+Mr. Broaddrick, 38, was employed from 1997 to 2000 with Amoco Production Company, performing lease revenue accounting and state production tax regulatory reporting functions.
 During 2000, Mr. Broaddrick was employed by Duke Energy Field Services, LLC performing state production tax functions.
 From 2001 until 2010, Mr. Broaddrick was employed by Arena as Vice President and Chief Financial Officer.
 During 2011, Mr. Broaddrick joined Stanford as Chief Financial Officer.
-Subsequent to and as a result of the merger transaction between Stanford and Ring Mr. Broaddrick became Chief Financial Officer of Ring Energy as of July 2012.
+As a result of the merger transaction between Stanford and Ring, Mr. Broaddrick became Chief Financial Officer of Ring as of July 2012.

-Mr. Broaddrick received a Bachelor's Degree in Accounting from Langston University, through Oklahoma State University - Tulsa, in 1999.
+In 1999, Mr. Broaddrick received a Bachelor's Degree in Accounting from Langston University, through Oklahoma State University - Tulsa.
 Mr. Broaddrick is a Certified Public Accountant.